practical assessments

 Does your child need help with regulation?

-Are they showing up differently across settings—if so, what accounts for different behaviors between home and school?
+Are they showing up with different behaviors between home and school?
+If so, what accounts for the contrast between settings?

 Would they benefit from academic or behavioral coaching?

-What might bridge the gap between high intelligence or giftedness and lagging social-emotional skills?
+What might bridge the gap between high intelligence or giftedness and specific social-emotional skills?

-we can mix & match common elements of assessment over 3-5 sessions
+we can mix & match assessment elements over 3-5 sessions

 Developmental history, including pre-adoption, grief & loss, complex trauma, or medical trauma experiences